-- now add the ginger-garlic paste and mint leaves.
+- now add the ginger-garlic paste, chopped coriander and mint leaves.

-- saute for a minute or till the raw aroma of ginger-garlic disappears.
+- saute till the raw aroma of ginger-garlic disappears.

-- add rice and curd and stir gently.
+- then add the rice and saffron strands. stir gently.

-- now add 4 cups of water, few drops of lemon juice and salt.
+- now add water, 5 to 6 drops of lemon juice and salt.

-- stir and cover the pan tightly with a lid. let the cook rice till its just done.
+- if cooking in a pan, then cover the pan tightly with a lid. let the cook rice till its just done.

-- check in between but don't stir as this will break the rice grains.
+- the rice grains should be cooked well and yet remain separate. they should not become soft or mushy. while cooking in a pan, check in between but don't stir as this will break the rice grains.

 - if you feel the water is less, then just add the required amount of hot water.